helidon-io/helidon/docs/se/webserver/webserver.md

 ### Setting Up Requested URI Discovery Programmatically

-To set up requested URI discovery on the default socket for your server, use the [`WebServerConfig.Builder`][webserverconfig-builder]:
+To set up requested URI discovery on the default socket for your server, use the [`WebServerConfig.Builder`][webserverconfig]:

 Requested URI set-up for the default server socket: